Trial: Mistrials

 Either side may submit a motion for a mistrial; on occasion, the presiding judge may declare one on a motion of their own.
 If a mistrial is declared, the case at hand may be retried at the discretion of the plaintiff or prosecution, as long as double jeopardy does not bar that party from doing so.

 Other types

 Some other kinds of processes for resolving conflicts are also expressed as trials.
-For example, the United States Constitution requires that, following the impeachment of the president, a judge, or another federal officer by the House of Representatives, the subject of the impeachment may only be removed from office by an impeachment trial in the Senate.
+For example, the United States Constitution requires that, following the impeachment of the president, a judge, or another federal officer by the House of Representatives, the subject of the impeachment may only be removed from office by an impeachment trial in the Senate, a practice which evolved from the British parliament's powers of impeachment, wherein the House of Lords would also try public officials.
 In earlier times, disputes were often settled through a trial by ordeal, where parties would have to endure physical suffering in order to prove their righteousness; or through a trial by combat, in which the winner of a physical fight was deemed righteous in their cause.